ramyasathiya/MODULE-2/Ex2.md

 ## Aim:
 To write a C++ program that demonstrates operator overloading by overloading the increment operator (++) so that, when invoked, it performs a custom operation (in this case, summing two numbers and displaying the result).
 ## Algorithm:
-Start the program.

-Create a class sum with data members a, b, and res.
+Start the program and create a class sum with data members a, b, and res.

-Define the operator function operator++() inside the class.
+Overload the increment operator by defining operator++() inside the class.

-Read two integer values.
+Read two integer values and perform their addition.

-Perform addition of the two numbers.

-Display the result.
+Display the result inside the overloaded operator function.

-In the main() function:

-Create an object of the class.

-Read values for a and b.

-Invoke the overloaded increment operator ++obj;.
+In main(), create an object, read values, and invoke the overloaded operator using ++obj;.

-Display the computed result.
+Display the computed result and stop the program.

-Stop the program.
 ## Program:
 ```
 #include <iostream>